novel-zlood/novel-zlood.github.io/source/_posts/site/site-15.md

 He still plays there.

-Although overshadowed by a player named Ronaldo, I know he is an excellent striker.
+Even though he was overshadowed by a player named Ronaldo, I knew he was an excellent striker.

-“He’s a complete striker with world-class post-play abilities.
-Honestly, if it weren’t for all the controversies, he would be rated even higher.”
+“He's a complete striker with world-class post-play ability.
+Honestly, if it weren't for all the controversies, he'd be rated even higher than he is now.”

 Is he that good?

-I wanted to watch Benzema’s videos.
+I felt like watching Benzema's videos.

-So, before the practice match, I briefly checked out Benzema’s videos on my smartphone.
+So before the practice match, I quickly checked out Benzema's videos on my smartphone.

-“Wow…….
-He is indeed different.”
+“Wow...
+He's definitely different.”

-Sorry to Gianluca and Gennaro.
+I felt sorry for Gianluca and Gennaro.

-But the level of talent was on another plane.
+But a different level of talent was unfolding before my eyes.

-I could see why such a player continues to play for a team like Real Madrid despite countless controversies and still gets called up to the French national team.
+I understood why such a player continued to play for Real Madrid despite all the controversies and got called up to the French national team.

-“His skills are truly respectable.”
+“His skill alone is truly respectable.”

 The talent was different.

-Such a connecting player also scores quite well?
+And this kind of linking player scores quite well too?

-Isn’t he the perfect striker?
+Isn't he the closest to a complete striker?

 “Minho!
-Come quickly!”
+Hurry up!”

 “Yes!”

-Thinking about Benzema’s play that I briefly saw, I entered the practice match.
+Thinking about Benzema’s play that I quickly watched, I entered the practice match.

 Both A team and B team used a 4-4-2 formation.

-Coach Pedro’s main formation was 4-2-3-1, but this time, since all the main players for that tactic were out, it seemed like he was testing a different tactic.
+Coach Pedro’s main formation was 4-2-3-1, but since all the main players for that formation were out, it seemed like he was testing another tactic.

-I was paired with senior Juwon Kang as the B team’s striker.
+I was paired with senior Gang Juwon as the forward for the B team.

-Before the practice started.
+Before starting the practice.

-Coach Pedro told me to ‘not worry about stamina and move as much as possible.’
+Coach Pedro told me to ‘Move as much as possible without worrying about stamina.’

-It seemed like I would be placed as a 1.5-line striker rather than a full secondary resource in the national team.
+It seemed likely that I would be placed as a 1.5 line striker rather than a full second line resource in the national team.

-*Whistle sound*
+*whistle*

 And.

-While lost in various thoughts.
+While I was lost in various thoughts.

 The practice match began.

 * * *

-What is the most important factor for a striker?
+What is the most important element for a striker?

-Well, everyone knows it’s ‘goals.’
+Well, as everyone knows, it's ‘goals’.

-If a player scores goals, no one cares if he’s a turtle or Charlie Adam, and they’ll put him at the frontline.
+If a player scores goals, no one cares if he's a turtle or Charlie Adam; they would plant him in the frontline.

-In that sense, am I a good striker?
+From that perspective, am I a good striker?

-I don’t know yet.
+I wouldn't know yet since it's my first time playing as one today.

-If I knew that after playing for the first time today, I’d be a football god.
+If I knew that, I would be a football god.

-Right?
+Wouldn't you agree?

-In that sense, am I doing well now?
+From that perspective, am I doing well now?

-At least, the expression on senior Juwon Kang’s face wasn’t bad, so I think I can give myself a passing grade.
+Judging by the expression of my strike partner, senior Gang Juwon, I think I can give myself a passing grade.

-Moreover, it was quite fun to play while holding the ball with my back.
+More than that, playing with my back to the goal and holding the ball was quite fun.

 Was it because I adapted well?

-My B team already had 4 effective shots.
+The B team I was in had already recorded four shots on target.

-“Let’s focus a bit more!”
+“Let's focus a bit more!”

 “Align the line!
-Align!”
+The line!”

-Senior Juwon Kang’s excellent off-the-ball and line-breaking abilities seemed to keep the A team’s defense busy.
+Maybe because of the excellent off-the-ball and line-breaking skills of senior Gang Juwon, the A team's defenders seemed busy.

-Moreover, I realized something surprising.
+More than that, I realized something surprising.

-I’m actually quite good at physical battles.
+I am quite good at physical battles.

-Honestly, I was worried because I had never properly engaged in physical battles while playing in the secondary central position.
+Honestly, I was worried a lot as I had never really engaged in proper physical battles while playing centrally in the second line.

-But I held up better than I thought.
+But I held up better than expected.

 My body was sturdier than I anticipated.

-Senior Juwon Kang even praised my sense of balance.
+Especially my balance, which senior Gang Juwon praised.

 The ball came to me again.

-This time, I pushed away the defending player while receiving the ball and deeply penetrated the A team’s danger area.
+Once again, I received the ball and pushed away the defender who came at me, digging deeply into the A team's danger zone.

-Then I made a clean through pass to senior Juwon Kang, who was breaking the line.
+And I connected a clean through pass to senior Gang Juwon, who was making a line-breaking move.

-Naturally, senior Juwon Kang finished it with a non-stop shot.
+Of course, it was finished with senior Gang Juwon's non-stop shot.

-*Thud*
+*thud*

 “Nice!”

 Finally, the first goal was scored.

-Senior Juwon Kang gave me a thumbs up.
+Senior Gang Juwon gave me a thumbs up after scoring.

-It was fascinating.
+It was amazing.

-So, this is another way to play football.
+So you can play football like this too.

 I realized something new.